Huskyeder/stackato-doc/admin/console/index.rst

   deployments, change the default locale (currently only 'en' and 'de' available), choose a different URL for documentation, or disable console pingbacks.

+* **Client**: A version number setting and alternative paths/URLs for alternative or renamed CLI clients.

 * **Look and Feel**: Change the favicon, header, footer, or background color.